Code-Institute-Submissions/Explore_County_Durham/README.md

 ii.
 Click on the explore, reviews and contact pages, are the social media links visible on both of these pages? <br>
 iii.
 On each of the pages, home page, explore, reviews and contact page, click the facebook social media link, does facebook open? <br>
 iv.
 On each of the pages, home page, explore, reviews and contact page, click the twitter social media link, does twitter open? <br>
 v.
-On each of the pages, home page, explore, reviews and contact page, click the istagram social media link, does instagram open? <br>
+On each of the pages, home page, explore, reviews and contact page, click the instagram social media link, does instagram open? <br>
 vi.
 On each of the pages, home page, explore, reviews and contact page, click the pinterest social media link, does pinterest open? <br>

 **All tests performed and no errors found.**